Michel Sarrazin: Achievements

 On May 29, 1700, at the Hotel-Dieu of Québec, Sarrazin performed what seems to be the first mastectomy in North America.
-The surgery was performed on Sister Marie Barbier de l’Assomption, who had been Mother Superior of the Congregation Notre-Dame in Montréal.
+The surgery was performed on Sister Marie Barbier de l'Assomption, who had been Mother Superior of the Congregation Notre-Dame in Montréal.
 Sarrazin's own concerns for the nun are apparent in his writings;

-"No matter what option I choose, I see my Sister de l’Assomption in danger of an imminent death.
-If we don’t operate, she will surely die within a few days, since she is getting worse by the day; and to attempt an operation will nearly inevitably lead to her death, since there is hardly any hope that she could sustain it and even less hope that she could recover from it".
-The operation was a resounding success, and the nun lived for another 39 years, passing away at the age of 77.
+"No matter what option I choose, I see my Sister de l'Assomption in danger of an imminent death.
+If we don't operate, she will surely die within a few days, since she is getting worse by the day; and to attempt an operation will nearly inevitably lead to her death, since there is hardly any hope that she could sustain it and even less hope that she could recover from it".
+The operation was a resounding success, and the nun lived for another 39 years, dying at the age of 77.

 Sarrazin's specimens can now be found in the Muséum National d'Histoire Naturelle, in Paris; including a specimen of Sarracenia purpurea.